 One book will be donated for every registration purchased!

-Next is OUTDOOR FUN.
-I’ve lived in Michigan my entire life and am still uncovering hidden gems outdoors.
-The key is learning about all of the options there are for families and children outside and keeping that information tucked away for the days you are ready for outdoor adventure.
-My greatest example is all of the free parks within a 30 minute drive from us.
-Playground structures, hiking trails, biking trails.
+Maria has lived in Michigan her entire life and is still uncovering hidden gems outdoors!
+The key is learning about all of the options there are for families and children outside and keeping that information tucked away for the days you are ready for outdoor adventures.
+You may find endless playground structures, hiking trails, waterparks, and biking trails within a mere 30 minute drive.
 These parks have it all.
-We made a summer bucket list of JUST PARKS to check off a few summers ago.
-Do you hear me repeating myself yet?
-The key is to PLAN and be PREPARED.
+Make a summer bucket list of parks to check off for the summer, and ask your kids which were their favorites.
+The key is to plan and be prepared…don’t forget snacks, water, and sunscreen!

-When you read Field Trips in this blog post, I am sure you immediately wonder why I am talking about field trips when the kids are out of school!
-This is because as parents, we can also explore a number of businesses, farms, factories and more with our children.
-Let me pause for the working parents reading this, all of this CAN be available for you too.
+You may wonder how kids can go on field trips when they are out of school!
+Parents can also explore a number of businesses, farms, factories, and more with their children.
+For the working parents reading this, all of this CAN be available for you too.
 You have less time so quantity isn’t your priority but quality.
-You can squeeze in a fun trip to your local dairy farm on a weekend and learn along side your children how ice cream is made!
+You can squeeze in a fun trip to your local dairy farm on a weekend and learn alongside your children how ice cream is made!
+Try to find books and games that tie into what you learned to enjoy at home.
+If you’re loving field trips in summer, continue them on fall weekends- a maple syrup or cider mill tour is a crowd-pleaser.

-Last (but definitely NOT LEAST) is the area of education to think of when planning for the BEST SUMMER EVER.
+Last (but definitely NOT LEAST) is the area of learning to think of when planning for the BEST SUMMER EVER.
 There is something called the Summer Slide.
 Children have the tendency to lose some of their academic skills when not using them in the summer months.
 Research indicates that children who do not read over the summer can lose up to 22% of their reading level.
 Yikes!
-We spend the first hour of each day after breakfast (unless we have a field trip or adventure planned) working on reading, writing and math.
-Summer Bridge Books from Costco are my favorite because they provide various opportunities for children to practice numerous subject areas.
+Maybe spend the first hour of each day after breakfast (unless you have a field trip or adventure planned) working on reading, writing and math.
+Summer Bridge Books from Costco are Maria’s favorite because they provide various opportunities for children to practice numerous subject areas.
 It’s not as good as being in the classroom, but it will help with the Summer Slide!